-We have audited the accompanying balance sheet of Delcath Systems, Inc. (a development stage company) as of December 31, 2002, and the related statements of operations, stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2002 and for the period from August 5, 1988 (inception) to December 31, 2002.
+We have audited the accompanying balance sheet of Delcath Systems, Inc. (a development stage company) as of December 31, 2004, and the related statements of operations, stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2004 and for the period from August 5, 1988 (inception) to December 31, 2004.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements enumerated above present fairly, in all material respects, the financial position of Delcath Systems, Inc. (a development stage company) as of December 31, 2002, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2002 and for the period from August 5, 1988 (inception) to December 31, 2002, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements enumerated above present fairly, in all material respects, the financial position of Delcath Systems, Inc. (a development stage company) as of December 31, 2004, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2004, and for the period from August 5, 1988 (inception) to December 31, 2004, in conformity with accounting principles generally accepted in the United States of America.